 Visualise the workflow

 Map every step of your process onto a board with columns.
 What you cannot see, you cannot manage.
-Visibility is the foundation of Kanban.
+A visible board is the foundation of everything else in Kanban.

 2